Ford Focus ST Estate

 Ford has ensured all the latest safety features are fitted to the Focus ST Estate, from passive safety measures like multiple airbags, to active features including lane keeping assist and autonomous emergency braking.
 As a result, the standard car was awarded a five-star crash safety rating from Euro NCAP.

-Reliability won't be known until customers rack up miles in production cars because quite a bit of the technology is new.
-At least both the engines are developments of those already seen in other models, so Ford has lots of experience with them.
-The brand has some work to do, judging by its 23rd place out of 30 manufacturers in our 2019 Driver Power survey, with poor scores for build quality and comfort.
+Both the engines that have been available during the ST Estate’s life are developments of those already seen in other models, so Ford has lots of experience with them.
+The brand has some work to do, judging by its 25th place out of 29 manufacturers in our 2021 Driver Power survey, with poor scores for build quality and comfort.
 At least the Estate should help counter a mediocre result for practicality.
+The Focus itself came 72nd out of the top 75 models, with fairly lacklustre scores across the board.